Teriks/TinkerRetroPie/README.md

 # Starting emulationstation

 To start emulation station, just call the **emulationstation** command.
 It is on your path after installing RetroPie.
+It will not be configured to start on boot automatically.

 ```bash

 emulationstation

 ```

+If you want to have **emulationstation** start on boot, refer to: [RetroPie-Setup Wiki](https://github.com/RetroPie/RetroPie-Setup/wiki/FAQ#how-do-i-boot-to-the-desktop-or-kodi)

 # Update RetroPie / Install more software